Media and Discrimination

 - An understanding of the role of the media in dissemination of discriminatory discourses.

-- An understanding of the discursive strategies of discrimination applied by different media types and contents.
+- An understanding of the discursive strategies of discrimination applied by different media types and contents in Turkey

 - An understanding of diverse methodological perspectives for analysing media discourses of discrimination.